Compare the Meerkat: Stuffed toys

 From 1 July 2011, a stuffed toy representing one of the characters had been given away with each policy sold via the website.
 In December 2013, a baby meerkat called Oleg was introduced and subsequently released a toy.
-In December 2014, Oleg was removed from adverts, but despite this the toy was still available up until 2018.
+In December 2014, Oleg was removed from adverts, but despite this the toy was still available up until May 2018.

 In addition to the seven main characters, there have been limited releases of the school teacher Maiya in a spy outfit, and baby Oleg in a safari outfit.

-To mark the launch of Batman v Superman: Dawn of Justice two new meerkat toys were released featuring Sergei in a Superman outfit and Aleksandr in a Batman outfit.
+In March 2016, To mark the launch of Batman v Superman: Dawn of Justice two new meerkat toys were released featuring Sergei in a Superman outfit and Aleksandr in a Batman outfit.
 In December 2016, two more toys were released as limited editions featuring Oleg as Olaf and a new character Ayana as Elsa from Disney's Frozen.

 To celebrate the 40th anniversary of Star Wars in April 2017, another two new meerkat toys were released featuring Aleksandr in a Luke Skywalker outfit, Sergei in an Obi-Wan Kenobi outfit.
 From the movie Beauty and the Beast meerkats Oleg as the Beast and Ayana as Belle appeared on the shelves.
 In the Christmas of 2017 and early 2018, an advert featured Oleg in an BB-8 outfit.
-All toys were not available after May 2018, although an toy with Oleg in pyjamas was released in 2020 based on an advert where Oleg and Ayana won’t go to sleep.
+All toys were not released again after May 2018, although a toy with Oleg in pyjamas was released in September 2020 based on an advert where Oleg and Ayana won't go to sleep.